-To address such problems, we sought for an alternative/complementar procedure able to provide high statistics while preserving cell grow conditions.
+To address such problems, we sought an alternative/complementary procedure able to provide high statistics while preserving cell growth conditions.
 We propose an experimental protocol that does not explicitly consider birth and division size but instead utilizes flow cytometry data in combination with a minimal mathematical model to determine the growth and division mechanism of Jurkat cancer T-cells.

 Our main finding is that a model based on power functions of the size for division and growth rates successfully reproduces the key features of cell size dynamics, including an Erlang distribution of division times (tasks) and a size-like strategy.
-Interestingly, our results are in accordance with those of Tzur \text{et al.}~\cite{Tzur2009} show that growth rate is size-dependent throughout the cell cycle in lymphoblasts.
+Interestingly, our results are in accordance with those of Tzur \text{et al.}~\cite{Tzur2009} who showed that growth rate is size-dependent throughout the cell cycle in lymphoblasts.